Wikia/app/JSCONVENTIONS.md

 ####Folders####
 For clarity and future-proofness, all javascript files should go into a 'scripts' folder and all stylesheet files should go into a 'styles' folder.
 This is different from what we've done in the past, which was putting all scripts into a 'js' folder and all stylesheets into a 'css' folder.

-###Delete Operator###
-Try to avoid using the delete operator.
-Contrary to what you might think, the delete operator doesn't actually clean up memory.
-Instead, removing properties actually changes the shape of objects and is bad for performance.
-It is better to set the property to null some other falsey value.

-Quoted from google's style guide:
-> "In modern JavaScript engines, changing the number of properties on an object is much slower than reassigning the values.
-The delete keyword should be avoided except when it is necessary to remove a property from an object's iterated list of keys, or to change the result of if (key in obj)."

-###Modifying prototypes of built-in objects###
-This is heavily discouraged.
-We'll follow Google's style guidelines here:
->"Modifying builtins like Object.prototype and Array.prototype are strictly forbidden.
-Modifying other builtins like Function.prototype is less dangerous but still leads to hard to debug issues in production and should be avoided."

-Also, jQuery code works on the assumption that no built in object prototypes are modified.

 ## Still to be defined